BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: Introduction

-\item We propose CaMN as a baseline model that inputs audio, text, facial blendweight, speaker identity, emotion and semantic score to synthesize conversational body and hands gestures through cascaded network architecture.
+\item We propose CaMN as a baseline model that inputs audio, text, facial blendweight, speaker identity, emotion and semantic score to synthesize conversational body and hand gestures through cascaded network architecture.

-\item We introduce SRGR to evaluate the diversity of synthesized gestures as well as the human preference of conversational gestures.
+\item We introduce SRGR to evaluate the semantic relevancy as well as the human preference for conversational gestures.